0Cynthia/users-system/README.md

 4. set MONGODB_URI to your mongodb connection uri
 5. import users.json to the database (/src/config/users.json)

+**note: all users in the users.json use "Password" as the password**
 how to import json to mongodb: https://www.mongodb.com/docs/compass/current/import-export/

 ```